No One Reads My Blog – 10 Practical And Simple Solutions

 You can do this by adding internal text links to your most popular articles to guide readers to your new articles.

-To do this, select a few words in your text, and add a link to the words to send a reader to another one of your articles, as in the next sentence.
+To do this, select a few words in your text, then add a link to send a reader to another one of your articles, as in the following sentence.

 A good rule of thumb is to add up to three internal links in a 1,000-word article.

-You should also add links from a couple of your older articles to your new article.
+You should also add links from a couple of older articles to your newest article.

-One near the beginning to keep a reader on-site who may not be totally hooked by the article.
+One near the beginning is to keep a reader on-site who may not be hooked by the article.

 Add another one about halfway through for a reader who has read enough.